tlswg/rfc8447bis/draft-ietf-tls-rfc8447bis.md

 Setting a value to "Y" or "D" in the "Recommended" column requires IETF Standards Action {{!RFC8126}}.
-Any state transition to or from a "Y" or "D" value requires IESG Apporval.
+Any state transition to or from a "Y" or "D" value requires IESG Approval.
 Not all items defined in Standards Track RFCs need to be set to "Y" or "D".
 Any item not otherwise specified is set to "N".
 The column is blank for values that are unassigned or reserved unless specifically set.